sp-soul/sp-soul.github.io/_posts/2020-07-22-how-dark-patterns-affect-mental-health.md

 ## Bait and switch
 ![The Windows 10 upgrade popup](/static/img/posts/how-dark-patterns-affect-mental-health/window-10-popup.jpg){:loading="lazy"}

 The above is a standard Windows upgrade message.
-It’s is a fairly routine call to action, but over time the frequency of the popups increased.
-It started appearing as a ‘recommended’ upgrade for users, and unlike the confirm shaming we just spoke about, this popup didn’t have two “Yes or No” style buttons.
+It’s is a fairly routine call to action, but over time the frequency of the pop-ups increased.
+It started appearing as a ‘recommended’ upgrade for users, and unlike the confirm shaming we just spoke about, this pop-up didn’t have two “Yes or No” style buttons.
 Instead, it had one button that recommended you start the install, and only a small default ‘X’ icon in the corner of the popup to close it.
 Poor form perhaps, but still nothing heinous.
 Despite the increased frequency and change in wording, many users still weren’t upgrading and instead dismissing the popup when it appeared.

 You see where this is going, right?

-Then, in a particular popup, they changed the behaviour of the universally known ‘X’ icon which, on every one of the previous popups, closed the window.
+Then, in a particular pop-up, they changed the behaviour of the universally known ‘X’ icon which, on every one of the previous pop-ups, closed the window.
 Instead, clicking the icon actually scheduled the upgrade process.
 By doing this, they deliberately cashed in on the action that these users had been performing so consistently for nearly a year: hitting the ‘X’ icon to close it.
-This same concept is employed by viruses, where closing actions can trigger unexpected behaviour that does opposite of what you would expect
+This same concept is employed by viruses, where closing actions can trigger unexpected behaviour that does opposite of what you would expect.

 The backlash was massive, and because of this an immediate patch was created to revert the change.
 Chris Capossela, Microsoft’s Chief Marketing Officer, said: